noplacenoaddress/RNMnetwork/RNMnetwork/technomafia/crimes_deaths_laws_health/health_diseases.md

 I need help from International police and services.
 I'm a human not a Guinea pig.

+This is a good list of electronic torture inducted diseases and health problems:

 ### Personals toughs

 ![Personals toughs](http://telecomlobby.com/Images/remote_neural_monitoring_network_crimes_riccardo_giuntoli.webp)